AtifChy/TicTacToe/README.md

 ## License

-This project is open source.
-Feel free to use, modify, and distribute the code.
+This project is open source and available under [Apache License](LICENSE).